 Apart from their webbing and the damage they cause, spider mites can be all but impossible to notice.
 If your houseplant has spider mites, you’ll probably notice a loss of leaf color, as well as yellow or brown markings throughout.

-Especially early on, spider mites can be somewhat easily controlled simply by keeping your plant’s leaves and stems moist.
+WHAT TO DO: Especially early on, spider mites can be somewhat easily controlled simply by keeping your plant’s leaves and stems moist.
 A daily spritz with a spray bottle filled with water should be sufficient.
 For larger problems, spraying more often and applying a non-toxic, plant-safe miticide will do the trick.
 It’s also a good idea to isolate plants suspected of mite infestation from your other houseplants.

 Small, white and almost always seen in clouds as opposed to individually, whiteflies occupy houseplants and gradually leach them of their moisture, resulting in sickly, distorted-looking leaves.
 They usually won’t outright kill your houseplant, but they’ll definitely make it look far less attractive.

-Are there dozens of small, white flies on or around your houseplant?
+WHAT TO LOOK FOR: Are there dozens of small, white flies on or around your houseplant?
 If so, it looks like you picked up a whitefly problem.
 Plants infested with whiteflies often have leaves covered in waxy or sticky residues, and sometimes even darkish mold.

-Getting rid of whiteflies is similar to getting rid of fungus gnats.
+WHAT TO DO: Getting rid of whiteflies is similar to getting rid of fungus gnats.
 Placing dryer sheets and flypaper immediately adjacent to infested plants will significantly reduce your whitefly population.
 To kill the rest, we suggest reaching for a non-toxic, plant-safe insecticide.
 Because adult whiteflies can leave a plant once it’s sprayed, it’s important to keep spraying the plant every few days or so until the issue is completely resolved.

 The warm weather’s here and so are the fleas and ticks.
 Here are 3 tips to protect you, your pets, family, and your home from these troublesome pests.